Book – Think Again, (The power of knowing what you don’t know) (Summary)

 2) Scientist Mode –

-- Adam suggests being in scientist mode when it comes to individual thinking – Scientist are expected to doubt what they know, be curious about what they don’t know, and update their views based on new data.
+- Adam suggests being in scientist mode when it comes to individual thinking – Scientists are expected to doubt what they know, be curious about what they don’t know, and update their views based on new data.

 - Thinking like a scientist involves more than just reacting with an open mind.
 It means being actively open-minded.
-It requires searching for reasons why we might be wrong, not for reasons why we must be right—and revising our views based on what we learn.
+It requires searching for reasons we might be wrong, not for reasons we must be right—and revising our views based on what we learn.

 3) Don’t Stop Unbelieving –